 For the highest average score on written exams, Weddle received the Academic Achievement Award.

-For his superior ability at leading others, they presented the Leadership Excellence Award to McKie-Miller during the ceremony.
+Last, for his superior ability at leading others, they presented the Leadership Excellence Award to McKie-Miller during the ceremony.

 Earlier that morning, candidates took their oath of office at Daniel Boone’s gravesite in Frankfort, overlooking the state capitol.

 Bates, the commander over the training institute, gave credit to the non-commissioned officers soon to be working alongside these new officers.